Informed Consent Checklist

 - Information about the consequences of DNA typing if human genetic research is anticipated.

-- The name or other specific identification of the person, or class of persons, authorized to make the use or disclosure.
+- The name or other specific identification of the person, or class of persons, authorized to make the requested use or disclosure.

 - A description of each purpose of the requested use or disclosure.
+Researchers should note that this element must be research study specific, not for future unspecified research.

 - An expiration date/expiration event that relates to the individual or the purpose of the use or disclosure.
+The terms "end of the research study" or "none" may be used for research, including for the creation and maintenance of a research database or repository.

-- Re-disclosure Statement - Information disclosed to others not subject to the Privacy Rule may be re-disclosed by them without the Privacy Rule protections (cannot promise that information will definitely be protected)
+- Re-disclosure Statement - Information disclosed to others not subject to the Privacy Rule may be re-disclosed by them without the Privacy Rule protections (cannot promise that information will definitely be protected).

 This information is designed to provide general guidance to you on the elements of human research consent.
 Always follow the specific requirements/forms/documents of the IRB to which you are planning to submit your proposal.